Technical Paper

 4.24 bINT → INT conversion ratio

-bINT enters a minimum holding period before conversion eligibility.
-The hold window makes farming uneconomic: an attacker would need to sustain accounts through the full window, during which the trust layer (03) has time to detect and respond to anomalous patterns.
+bINT enters a minimum holding period before it is eligible for settlement.
+The hold window gives the trust layer (03) time to detect and respond to anomalous patterns before any INT is distributed.

 4.26 Circulating supply model

-Circulating INT grows from three primary inflows: User Rewards conversion, Liquidity unlocks, and Airdrop tranches.
-It shrinks through buy-back-and-burn (4.9) and staking locks.
+Circulating INT grows from three primary inflows: User Rewards settlement, Liquidity unlocks, and periodic Airdrop distributions (4.18).
+It shrinks through buy-back-and-burn (4.9) and corporate data-access burns.

 The table below projects circulating supply under three MAU growth scenarios.
 These are modeling projections, not commitments.